 (2) claims made or suits brought;

-(3) persons injured....
+(3) persons injured ....
 [Emphasis in original.]

 In this case, each plaintiff submitted a claim that exceeded the $100,000 a person limitation under the policy issued by defendant.
-As plaintiffs explain, defendant's exposure was thus $200,000.
+As plaintiffs explain, defendant’s exposure was thus $200,000.
 Examining the policy language at issue, the primary question in this case is what is the limit of the policy available to the owner or operator of the underinsured automobile.
 The limit of that policy was $50,000, which was split equally between the two plaintiffs in this case.
-Defendant would treat the $50,000 as the limit available in regard to "each" plaintiff.
-However, defendant's interpretation of the policy provisions would allow it to benefit from a credit not received by plaintiffs.
-Another interpretation of the policy language at issue, as found by the trial court, is that only the amount actually received by each plaintiff ($25,000) from the insurance coverage available to Ward, and not the entire Ward policy limit ($50,000), should be set off against the amount available to each plaintiff under the underinsured motorist coverage provision in the policy issued by defendant.
-While defendant argues that the provision contained in section b of its policy (i.e., that the limit of liability is not increased because of the number of claims made, suits brought, or persons injured) supports its claim, this provision is more appropriately applied to the policy limits indicated in the endorsement of defendant's policy.
-Defendant's liability is limited to $100,000 a person, and $300,000 total, and cannot be increased by the number of claims made, suits brought, or persons injured.
-Because the policy language in question can be interpreted in at least two ways, we conclude that it is ambiguous and should be construed against defendant, the insurer.
+Defendant would treat the $50,000 as the limit available in regard to “each” plaintiff.
+However, defеndant’s interpretation of the policy provisions would allow it to benefit from a credit not received by plaintiffs.
+Another interpretation of the policy language at issue, as found by the trial court, is that only the amount actually received by each plaintiff ($25,000) from the insurance coverage available to Ward, and not the entire Ward pоlicy limit ($50,000), should be set off against the amount available to each plaintiff under the underinsured motorist coverage provision in the policy issued by defendant.
+While defendant argues that the provision contained in section b of its policy (i.e., that the limit of liability is not increased because of the number of claims made, suits brought, or persons injured) supports its claim, this provision is more appropriately applied to the policy limits indicated in the endorsement of defendant’s policy.
+Defendant’s liability is limited to $100,000 a person, *527 and $300,000 total, and cannot be increased by the number of claims made, suits brought, or persons injured.
+Because the policy language in question can be interpreted in at lеast two ways, we conclude that it is ambiguous and should be construed against defendant, the insurer.
 Clevenger, supra.

-*90 No one can predict with certainty how much coverage will be available from an underinsured motorist.
+In addition, defendant’s position is inconsistent with reasonable expectations of coverage.
+Diehl, supra.
+An insured could reasonably expect that the policy limits of the underinsured motorist coverage would be available to him, less the amount received from the underinsured motorist.
+No one can predict with certainty how much coverage will be available from an underinsured motorist.
 The premium amount for the underinsured coverage was the same as the premium amount for uninsured coverage, and the same policy limits applied to both coverages.
-The reasonable expectation would be that the insured has contracted to have the amount of the policy limits available to him, whether paid by the underinsured motorist, or by the insured's policy.
+The reasonable expectation would be that the insured has contracted to have the amount of the policy limits available to him, whether paid by the underinsured motorist, or by the insured’s policy.

 The present case is distinguishable from Nankervis.
 Unlike Nankervis, plaintiffs in this case are not claiming that the amount they actually received from the underinsured driver’s insurer should not be offset against their recovery from defendant.
 Rather, the question presented in this case involves the applicability of the setoff clause in the underinsured motorist provision where the claimant can receive only a portion of the liability policy proceeds because there are multiple claimants.
 Thus, any reliance on Nankervis is misplaced.

-Defendant claims that Leefers is distinguishable from the instant case because the policy language in Leefers stated "available to the insured," while the policy language in the present case states "available to the owner or operator" of the underinsured vehicle.
-Thus, defendant claims that what is "available" to plaintiffs is what Ward was entitled to under the policy, namely, $50,000 in underinsured benefits.
-However, we agree with plaintiffs that defendant's claim rests on a "distinction without a difference" because "what is `available' to the insured is the same thing that is `available' to the tortfeasor."
-Here, what is "available" to each plaintiff is not the "theoretically or hypothetically available" amount of $50,000, Leefers, supra at 11, 512 N.W.2d 324, but, rather, what was "actually" or "reasonably" available to each plaintiff, the amount of $25,000, which each actually received from the insurer of the Ward vehicle.
-Thus, contrary to defendant's claim, the reasoning in Leefers supports affirmance of the trial court's decision.
+Defendant claims that Leefers is distinguishable from the instant case because the policy language in Leefers stated “available to the insured,” while the policy language in the present case states “available *530 to the owner or operator” of the underinsured vehicle.
+Thus, defendant claims that what is “available” to plaintiffs is what Ward was entitled to under the policy, namely, $50,000 in underinsured benefits.
+However, we agree with plaintiffs that defendant’s claim rests on a “distinction without a difference” because “what is ‘available’ to the insured is the same thing that is ‘available’ to the tortfeasor.”
+Here, what is “available” to each plaintiff is not the “theoretically or hypothetically available” amount of $50,000, Leefers, supra at 11, but, rather, what was “actually” or “reasonably” available to each plaintiff, the amount of $25,000, which each actually received from the insurer of the Ward vehicle.
+Thus, contrary to defendant’s claim, the reasoning in Leefers supports affirmance of the trial court’s decision.

 In summary, because of the ambiguity in the defendant’s insurance policy and the fact that an insured reading the contract would reasonably expect coverage under the circumstances of this case involving multiple claimants, we hold that the amount actually received by each plaintiff and not the entire policy limits should be set off against the amount available to each plaintiff under the underinsured motorist coverage provision.
 The trial court properly granted summary disposition in favor of plaintiffs.